bradserbuddy/Buddy-Android-SDK/README.md

 In this example we will create a checkin.
 Take a look at the [Create Checkin documentation](https://buddyplatform.com/docs/Create%20Checkin/HTTP), then:

     // Create a checkin
-    // This sample demonstrates a callback instead of fetching the result from Future<T>
     Location location = getTheDeviceLocation();
     Map<String,Object> parameters = new HashMap<String,Object>();
     parameters.put("comment", "My first checkin");